lizbradley/cscibox/README.md

-# CScience
+# CSciBox
-CScience is a project to aid geologists and other scientists working with ice and sediment cores in collating, manipulating, and interpreting data derived from those cores.
+CSciBox is a project to aid geologists and other scientists working with ice and sediment cores in collating, manipulating, and interpreting data derived from those cores.

-The project webpage is here:  [**CScience Webpage**](http://www.cs.colorado.edu/~lizb/cscience.html), and includes more detailed information about the project and a simple tutorial.
+The project webpage is here:  [**CSciBox Webpage**](http://www.cs.colorado.edu/~lizb/cscience.html), and includes more detailed information about the project and a simple tutorial.

 There are two options for those who want to use the software.